-Philip Ramge joined London Film School in February 2015.
+Philip Ramge joined the London Film School in February 2015.
 Upon completion his studies in Australia, he moved to the UK to pursue a career in Higher Education.
-After working as lecturer and course leader for a number of years, Philip focussed on higher education management, both at campus and national level.
+After working as lecturer and course leader for a number of years, Philip focussed on higher education management, both at campus, national and European level.
 Throughout his career, he worked on a series of academic quality reviews, administrative and compliance reviews, and programme validations.
 Before joining LFS, Philip oversaw academic quality and academic partnerships across Europe for a private higher education provider.
-In his position at LFS, he leads Acacdemic Registry and oversees admissions, academic quality, programme administration, partnership administration, compliance, and U.S. Federal Student Aid.
+In his position at LFS, he leads Academic Registry and oversees policies and regulations, admissions, academic quality, programme administration, partnership administration, compliance, and U.S. Federal Student Aid.

 Term Four Course Tutor